 We review the performance of the General Optical Council each year.
 We give our report to Parliament and publish our report on our website.
 We also review every decision made by the regulator's final fitness to practise panels.
 We include recent cases on this page.
 See more cases.

-Find out more about how the GOC is meeting our Standards in its latest performance review or see a summary in our snapshot.
+Find out more about how the GOC is meeting our Standards of Good Regulation in its latest performance review.
+For 2022/23, it is one of our shorter Monitoring Reports.

 Share your experience of the GOC